ssonkiya/ssonkiya.github.io/_posts/2017-10-25-On-High-Performance-R.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">One rule of thumb for maximizing <a href="https://twitter.com/hashtag/rstats?src=hash&amp;ref_src=twsrc%5Etfw">#rstats</a> performance is that the way you&#39;d do something once is rarely the best way to do it 1000X</p>&mdash; David Robinson (@drob) <a href="https://twitter.com/drob/status/915987148515377152?ref_src=twsrc%5Etfw">October 5, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

+If my original code had only needed to be run once, it would have been fine.
+For a lot of code writing, the bottleneck is thinking speed, not computational speed.
+You first step should not be worrying about optimizing performance but about making sure your code is clear.